 Flexible metal hoses are useful in a variety of industries.
-One of the biggest users of metal hoses is the chemical plant industry.
+One of the biggest users of industrial metal hoses is the chemical plant industry.
 In a chemical plant, there are demanding environments that your equipment needs to withstand.

 Among them include extreme heat, cryogenics, transferring hazardous compounds, and complex equipment configurations.
 Metal hoses can manage these challenges when used properly.
 It’s important to store them properly as well.
 Here’s what you need to know about using metal hoses and storing them.